In the prison cell, under the pillow

 Favorite author and missionary to China Watchman Nee has been a blessing to many.
 But his life was not like ours.

-Ni was arrested in Manchuria in April, 1952 on charges of tax evasion and corrupt business practices.
+Nee was arrested in Manchuria in April, 1952 on charges of tax evasion and corrupt business practices.
 Four years later, in a public trial in Shanghai, he was found guilty on political grounds and was sentenced to 15 years in prison.

 His wife Charity was arrested during the same period but was later released from prison because of deteriorating health.
 She was thus able to visit her husband while he was in prison.
-Ni was confined to a tiny cell and treated so badly that he soon weighed only 100 pounds.
+Nee was confined to a tiny cell and treated so badly that he soon weighed only 100 pounds.
 For a while he suffered from coronary ischaemia.

 Charity was arrested again at the beginning of the Cultural Revolution (1966-1976).
 She and two of her sisters were put into a small room, interrogated by Red Guards, and brutally tortured.
 Later, they were paraded through the streets wearing dunce caps and heavy boards around their necks.
 Still, the three women refused to deny their faith in Jesus Christ.